8585 INTEGRATED STEREO AMPLIFIER, 2006.

 The fundamental output stage circuit design of the 8585 is

 based on the use of beam tetrodes or

-pentodes with renowned Acoustical
+pentodes with renowned Acoustical Connection, famously

 exploited Peter Walker in the 1950s in

 Quad II amplifiers, and continued in the much later Quad-II-40

 Grove, and in Quad 80 amps.

 The October 2006 version 8585 is an integrated amplifier, with

 control, line level SET preamp amp, and volume control.

 Incremental improvements since 1995 evolved the present fine

 The only change to the 8585 schematic was in 2011 in

 PSU where the Eg2 shunt regulator

-using 4 x 75V zener diodes in series has been
+using 4 x 75V zener diodes in series was replaced by regulator

 shown in the revised PSU in Fig 3

 There are presently 4 x KT90 output tubes per channel, but the